Laser treatment shows promise for easing knee arthritis pain

 Summary

-This study tested whether high-intensity laser therapy (HILT) combined with exercise reduces pain and improves muscle strength in people with knee osteoarthritis.
-Thirty-one adults aged 45 to 77 with knee pain received either real laser or a sham laser alongside a standard exercise program for four weeks.
+This study tested whether adding high-intensity laser therapy to exercise can reduce pain and improve muscle strength in people with knee osteoarthritis.
+31 adults aged 45-77 with knee pain received either real laser or a sham laser alongside a standard exercise program for four weeks.
 Researchers measured changes in pain, physical function, and knee strength to see if the laser provided extra benefits beyond exercise alone.

 Get updates